imjoy-team/ImJoy/web/public/docs/development.md

 If the `run` returned with an object, then it will be used to update the window status managed by ImJoy.
 This means, for example, if the user changed the name of the plugin, it can be achieved by returning the same `my` object in the `run` function.

-### PyWorker (Python)
+### Native Python
 Used to run Python code.
 This requires that the **Python Plugin Engine** is installed and started before using the plugin.
 See the **Developing Python Plugins** for more details.

-Similary to `webworker` plugin, python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.
+Similary to `web-worker` plugin, python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.

 **Use Docker Containers**
  **Not yet supported**